gr2m/github-project/README.md

   fields: {
     priority: "Priority",
     dueAt: "Due",
-  },
+    lastUpdate: { name: "Last Update", optional: true }, },
 });

 // log out all items
 const items = await project.items.list();
 for (const item of items) {
-  // every item has a `.fields` property for the custome fields
+  // every item has a `.fields` property for the custom fields
   // and an `.content` property which is set unless the item is a draft console.log(
     "%s is due on %s (Priority: %d, Assignees: %j)",